ng-/ng/readme.md

 		return 'Hi!
 I am an example that is identical on both the server and the client' })
 ```
+**External Libraries**

-- With node's require it is easy to build a modular application using 3rd party npm packages
+With node's require it is easy to build a modular application using 3rd party npm packages
 ```javascript
 	.factory('third-party', require('ng.thirdparty').factory)

 	.directive('third-party', require('ng.thirdparty').directive)
 ```
+#### Compatibility

-- Almost everything works exactly like Angular including dependency injection & decorators.
+Almost everything works exactly like Angular including dependency injection & decorators.
 Things that don't work on the server are $location, $document, & $window
 ```javascript
 	//This works
 	.factory('dependent', function($q)